Macy's - After Christmas Sale

 Source: Bloomberg

 Now, just to be clear- I am NOT advocating for this option.
 In fact, I am AGAINST the company selling its real estate assets.
 As mom always said, never touch the principal.
 Selling off the real estate assets would reek of financial engineering and making a quick buck.
-Unlike some hedge funds, I am not interested making a quick buck by making superficial moves that do nothing to fix the underlying issues.
+Unlike some hedge funds, I am not interested in making a quick buck by making superficial moves that do nothing to fix the underlying issues.
 Don't believe me?
-Take a look at Sears Holding as EXHIBIT A. The company has sold off every asset and made every short term move it could to bolster its finances- except for what matters- which is fixing the underlying business.
-Admittedly, this has bought company time to fix its operations, which it did not do: It has not had a profitable year since 2011, losing ~$10B in last 5 years while it watched its sales decline from over $50B to less than half that over the past decade.
+Take a look at Sears Holding as EXHIBIT A. The company has sold off every asset and made every short-term move it could to bolster its finances- except for what matters- which is fixing the underlying business.
+Admittedly, this has bought the company time to fix its operations, which it did not do: It has not had a profitable year since 2011, losing ~$10B in last 5 years while it watched its sales decline from over $50B to less than half that over the past decade.
 Pretty sad- and I would hate to see Macy's make the same mistakes.
 I prefer to hold on to my investments for a long period of time, collecting the dividend while watching EPS and stock price go up.

 Bottom-Line:

 While Macy's is clearly facing some secular headwinds in the form of an over-supplied retail sector and the emerging dominance of online retailers, the company is a great merchandiser with loyal customers, great brands and a premier operator in department store category.
 I do believe the company has what it takes to stop its slow decline and reverse things, putting it on the way back to growth.
 Patient investors who are willing to wait will collect a rich dividend while the company returns to growth- and any PE multiple expansion will result in outsized capital gains.
-If not, there is still a lot of valuable assets the company owns and that puts a temporary floor on the company's stock where investors who have lost faith in the company's turn-around efforts can exit with minimal damage.
+If not, there are still a lot of valuable assets the company owns and that puts a temporary floor on the company's stock where investors who have lost faith in the company's turn-around efforts can exit with minimal damage.

 Disclosure: I am/we are long M.